YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 ### Best Practices for Students

-To effectively use the Absence Request system:
+To effectively use the Absence Reporting system:

 1. **Submit Promptly**: Submit your request as soon as you know you'll be absent
 2. **Be Accurate**: Ensure your absence dates are accurate and include all affected days
 3. **Follow Up**: Contact course directors directly about specific missed work after they receive the notification
-4. **Documentation**: Keep any supporting documentation (medical notes, etc.) for your records
+4. **Documentation**: Although not required for reporting an absence, keep any supporting documentation (medical notes, etc.) for your records
 5. **Plan Ahead**: Be mindful of the two-request limit per term
-6. **Communication**: Use the absence request system in conjunction with direct communication with your course directors
+6. **Communication**: Use the absence reporting system in conjunction with direct communication with your course directors
 7. **Policy Awareness**: Familiarize yourself with the Academic Consideration Policy to understand your rights and responsibilities

 ## For eClass Administrators

 ### Installation

-The Absence Request plugin is installed like most Moodle plugins:
+The Absence Reporting plugin is installed like most Moodle plugins:

 1. Download the plugin zip file from the Moodle plugins directory or provided source
 2. Extract the contents to `/path/to/moodle/local/absence_request`